 When we arrived at the track, the beauty of the surroundings immediately took me aback.
 Our seats were located at Turn 2, which is one of the highest points of the track.
 This gave us a fantastic panoramic view of most of the track, the rolling hills of California wine country, and San Pablo Bay off in the distance.
+There are several options to find an amazon wine opener online to enjoy a delicious wine in California.
 Of course, the consistent weather patterns of the region yielded a high of 70°F, with partly sunny skies.
 In total, it was a fantastic setting to enjoy the championship race.

 The race itself got off to an exciting start.
 Since Scott Dixon was ahead in the points by a good margin, Alexander Rossi needed a podium finish with Dixon in the middle of the pack to grab the championship.
 But, Rossi would also need a strong first lap since he qualified in 6th, compared to Dixon’s 2nd.